spencer4404/autocomplete/README.md

 <br>
 <br>

 # A Reports section

 ## 383GPT

 Did you use 383GPT at all for this assignment (yes/no)?
 Yes!

 ## `build_tree`

 ### Tree diagram
-- Put the tree diagram for `test.txt` here

 ```mermaid
 graph TD;